Web Publishing | Intro to HTML & CSS

 Lesson 3: Introduction to CSS, Dreamweaver & Google Fonts

 The previous lesson looked at HTML specifically how to write HTML to make a web page.
-This lesson introduces Cascading Style Sheets (CSS) and how this code can transform plain-looking HTML pages into effective layout designs suppoted by artwork, typography & visual structure.
+This lesson introduces Cascading Style Sheets (CSS) and how this code can transform plain-looking HTML pages into effective layout designs supported by artwork, colour, texture and typography.

 Note: HTML5 offers greater scope for interactivity than older versions of html.
 You can do a lot with just HTML5 without these other coding languages.